AminaIskandarani/EECE690-Project/README.md

 - HMI-style UI to visualize turbine status and component-level faults

 Documentation
-- Includes a detailed report that explains background and overview of the topic, algorithms used, and results.
+- Includes a detailed report that explains the background and overview of the topic, algorithms used, and results.
 -
 Evaluation Metrics
 - Fault-only classification accuracy